Australian impressionism

 Atkinson, Robert, 1863-1896.
 (1889).
 Sheedy's Castle, Balmoral Beach [picture] / Robt.
 Atkinson. nla.gov.au/nla.obj-135211215

-Robert Atkinson came to Australia from Aotearoa (New Zealand) in 1888, joining the Atlas staff and providing images of the people of the Pacific Islands.
-Depicting the hut of local fisherman Pat Sheedy, Atkinson’s watercolour offers a glimpse of life at the Edwards Beach artists’ camp.
+Robert Atkinson came to Australia from Aotearoa (New Zealand) in 1888 to work on the Picturesque Atlas.
+He produced illustrations of Pacific Island peoples and local Australian scenes.
+This watercolour, depicting the hut of fisherman Pat Sheedy, offers a glimpse of life at the Edwards Beach artists’ camp.

 Learning activities

-• They should then work to identify the visual conventions of the Australian impressionists and their philosophy of painting en plein air.
-These may include light, space, colour, composition, subject matter, etc.
+- They should then work to identify the visual conventions of the Australian impressionists and their philosophy of painting en plein air.
+These may include light, space, colour, composition, subject matter.